-Did you know that you can boost your human horsepower?
+Did you know you can boost your human horsepower?
 Just like a car’s performance is ultimately determined by the engine’s horsepower, your body has a similar measurement.
-I’d like to challenge you to make a focused effort to increase your own horsepower, so you can better your overall health and fitness.
+I’d like to challenge you to make a focused effort to increase your horsepower so you can improve your overall health and fitness.
 Your body’s horsepower is a measurement known as VO2 max.

 References: Schünemann, Holger J., MD, PhD et al, “Pulmonary Function Is a Long-term Predictor of Mortality in the General Population,” Chest Sept.
 2000; 118( 3): 656-664 - Duncan S. Buchan, Stewart Ollis, John D. Young, Non E. Thomas, Stephen-Mark Cooper,Tom K. Tong, Jinlei Nie, Robert M. Malina, Julien S Baker. - The effects of time and intensity of exercise on novel and established. markers of CVD in adolescent youth.
 American Journal of Human Biology, 2011 John A Babraj, Niels BJ Vollaard, Cameron Keast, - Fergus M Guppy, Greg Cot-trell and James A Timmons.
 Extremely short duration high intensity training sub-stantially improves insulin - action in young healthy males.
 BMC Endocr Disord.
 2009; 9: 3.